Eritrea profile - Timeline

 1949 - Britain administers Eritrea as a United Nations trust territory.

-1952 - UN decides to make Eritrea a federal component of Ethiopia.
+1952 - UN General Assembly votes to make Eritrea a federal component of Ethiopia.

-1962 - Ethiopia annexes Eritrea, turning it into a province; war of independence begins.
+1962 - Ethiopia annexes Eritrea, turning it into a province and giving impetus to the independence struggle.

-1974 - Ethiopian Emperor Haile Selassie overthrown in a military coup.
+1974 - Ethiopian Emperor Haile Selassie is overthrown in a military coup.
+A military junta led by Mengistu Haile Mariam seizes power.

-1977-78 - Soviet advisers and Cuban troops help Ethiopian forces reverse significant advances made by Eritrean guerrillas.
+1977-78 - Soviet support helps Ethiopian forces reverse significant advances made by Eritrean guerrillas.

-1991 - Eritrean People's Liberation Front captures the Eritrean capital, Asmara and forms a provisional government; the United Nations sets a date for a referendum on Eritrean independence with Ethiopian backing.
+1991 - Eritrean People's Liberation Front captures the Eritrean capital Asmara and forms a provisional government.
+The EPLF helps its allies in the Ethiopian rebel movement to topple Mengistu Haile Mariam.

 1995 - Eritrean troops invade the Yemeni-held Hanish islands at the mouth of the Red Sea.